 NL's December 2003 and 2004 quarterly distributions of shares of common stock of Kronos is taxable to NL, and NL is required to recognize a taxable gain equal to the difference between the fair market value of the shares of Kronos common stock distributed on the various dates of distribution and NL's adjusted tax basis in such stock at such dates of distribution.
-With respect to such shares of Kronos distributed to Valhi and Tremont, effective December 1, 2003, Valhi and NL amended the terms of their tax sharing agreement to not require NL to pay up to Valhi the tax liability generated from the distribution of such Kronos shares to Valhi and Tremont.
-During 2003 and 2004, NL was required to recognize a tax liability with respect to the Kronos shares distributed to NL shareholders other than Valhi and Tremont, and such tax liability was approximately \$22.5 million and \$8.7 million, respectively.
-The Company's pro-rata share of such tax liability, based on the Company's ownership of NL, is approximately \$19.0 million and \$6.8 million, respectively, and in accordance with GAAP has been recognized as a reduction of the Company's additional paid-in capital in such periods.
-Other than the Company's recognition of its pro-rata share of such NL tax liabilities, the completion of the December 2003 and 2004 distributions of Kronos had no other impact on the Company's consolidated financial position, results of operations or cash flows.
+The amount of such tax liability related to the shares of Kronos distributed to NL shareholders other than Valhi and Tremont was approximately \$22.5 million and \$2.5 million in 2003 and 2004, respectively, and such amounts are recognized as a component of the Company's consolidated provision for income taxes in such periods.
+Other than the Company's recognition of such NL tax liabilities, the completion of the December 2003 and 2004 distributions of Kronos had no other impact on the Company's consolidated financial position, results of operations or cash flows.